bbauska/TUMx-DWAPNx/README.md

 need for me to change the model, because the model is the same.

-There\'s no difference there, the only thing again that I\'m changing here is
+There&apos;s no difference there, the only thing again that I&apos;m changing here is

-just I\'m filtering out the relationships, such that what I get is that the source
+just I&apos;m filtering out the relationships, such that what I get is that the source

 of our relationships is Aemon.
 Now I have saved this file, I have saved this

-file, there is no modification here, so there\'s no need to save anything here.
+file, there is no modification here, so there&apos;s no need to save anything here.

 If I go back to my run tab here, I can restart the process and this is